chiwek/fxpro-test/README.md

 Execute:
 > ng build --prod --base-href=/v1/

-Copy contents of dist folder to where you'll be serving the Frontend App and under Frontend URI
+Copy contents of dist/angular folder to where you'll be serving the Frontend App and under Frontend URI

 #### Shortcut